INVOKE-Solutions/crosstab-generator-v3.1/README.md

 Once you have met all of the prerequisites and completed the installations, you can now start working on the project.

 1. Firstly, fork this repository.
-Make sure the owner of the repository is INVOKE-Analytics.
+Make sure the owner of the repository is INVOKE-Solutions.

 2. Create a new folder on your local computer.